 Now let’s list the pros and cons:

 - They are great for muscle isolation.
-As you know, isolation exercises work only one major muscle group and during the movement, you won’t need other muscle groups.
+As you know, isolation exercises work only one major muscle group, and during the movement, you won’t need to engage other muscle groups.
 Home gyms are great for this kind of exercise because you do not need stabilizer muscles as much as with free weights.

 - They are great for beginners.
 You have less chance of doing an exercise wrong or injuring yourself.

 - They are safer and ideal for home use.
 It is not always possible to find a person to help you when working out with free weights.
 With home gyms, you usually do not need a gym buddy, the machine will assist you in difficult situations, but always read the manual and safety guide before using an exercise machine.

 - As we mentioned, home gyms are great for muscle isolation but this is also their weak point.
 With home gyms stabilizing muscles will not work as much as with the free weights.
 So it is best to support your routine with some free weight exercises.

 - With some home gyms, it is hard to change the machine for the next exercise.
 If changing the position of pulleys and changing the resistance is cumbersome, you will be demotivated.
 So select an equipment that is easy to use.